fucien/File-sharing-web/README.md

 ## Features in development

 - Docker File
-- Alerts on successful login/register.
+- Alerts on successful operations.
 - Tests